NeDS-Lab/mjqm-simulator/docs/extend/distributions.md

 - `explicit operator std::string() const` that returns the name of the distribution, along with its parameters and its theoretical mean and variance.
 - `std::unique_ptr<DistributionSampler> clone(const std::string_view& name) const` that builds a new instance of the distribution with the same parameters.

-To do so, it offers the following protected methods:
+The interface offers the following protected methods to be used by the implementing classes:

 - `double randU01()` that generates a random number following the uniform distribution between 0 and 1.
 - two constructors, accepting either a `std::string` or a `std::string_view`.
 For generic purposes we commonly use `const std::string_view& name`, as the RngStreams library will copy its content into a new `std::string`.